silasbrasil/silasbrasil/README.md

 - 👋 Hi, I’m @silasbrasil
-- 👀 I’m interested in microservices qith Java and NodeJS
+- 👀 I’m interested in microservices with Java and NodeJS
 - 🌱 I’m currently learning Java Spring Boot and NestJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me in www.linkedin.com/in/silas-brasil